Democratic Bharatiya Samaj Party

 Democratic Bharatiya Samaj Party (Democratic Indian Society Party) is a political party in Punjab, India.
-The Current party president is Rajinder Kumar Gill and founder of this party is Mr Vijay kumar hans who has died in 2019.
-In the Lok Sabha elections 2004 DBSP had put up two candidates, Vijay Kumar Hans from Jullundur (1,288 votes, 0.17%) and Parminder Singh Qaumi from Bhatinda (5,429 votes, 0,71%).
+The Current party president is Rajinder Kumar Gill and founder of this party is Mr Vijay kumar Hans who died in 2019.
+In the Lok Sabha elections in 2004 DBSP had put up two candidates, Vijay Kumar Hans from Jullundur (1,288 votes, 0.17%) and Parminder Singh Qaumi from Bhatinda (5,429 votes, 0,71%).
 In the Punjab assembly elections 2002 the party had put up nine candidates, who together got 3,189 votes.
-Vijay kumar Hans Died on 5th sep 2019 and After vijay kumar hans death Mr Rajinder Kumar Gill become national president of Democtaic Bhartia Samaj party on 14 Feb 2020.
+Vijay Kumar Hans Died on 5th Sep 2019 and After his death, Mr Rajinder Kumar Gill become national president of Democtaic Bhartia Samaj party on 14 Feb 2020.